tuantvk/rnmaestro/README.md

 3. Check if empty message is visible
 4. Enter `title`
 5. Press `Add task` button
-6. Check if new task is visible
+6. Check if the new task is visible

 ## Maestro studio